-I won't get into too much details of how options work as it gets technical (let me know if you'd like a post about this and I will do my best to keep it in simple terms).
+I won't get into too many details about how options work as it gets technical (let me know if you'd like a post about this, and I will do my best to keep it in simple terms).

-I've had conversations with clients whom all have seen at least one form of social post where it "pitches" to them options trading.
-When I asked, "what do you think about options trading?"
-The common response was, "it's a form of gambling because you are trying predict the movement of a stock price to reach a certain price within a given time frame."
+I've had conversations with clients who all have seen at least one form of social post where it "pitches" to them options trading.
+When I asked, "What do you think about options trading?"
+The typical response was, "It's a form of gambling because you are trying to predict the movement of a stock price to reach a certain price within a given time frame."

 Options are advanced investments and should only be used by those investors who understand them and are willing to be able to take on substantial risk.
-Although often many novice investors choose to invest first in options and are misinformed and lose money quickly.
+Although often, many novice investors choose to invest first in options, are misinformed, and lose money quickly.

-Lastly, not being properly informed about the nature of risks involved have led to those trading taking their own lives.
+Lastly, not being adequately informed about the nature of the risks involved has led to those trading taking their own lives.

-The strategy that a creator often pitches are what the current trend is.
+The strategy that a creator often pitches is what the current trend is.
 This strategy is called a momentum trade.
 The way a momentum strategy works is to gain enough fanfare on a specific stock.
-Although this strategy works, initially, at some point, the momentum dies out.
-Those that arrived late to the party or hearing about it because of fear of missing out (FOMO) are the ones left holding a bad investment.
+Although this strategy works, initially, the momentum dies out at some point.
+Those who arrived late to the party or heard about it because of fear of missing out (FOMO) are the ones left holding a bad investment.

 Investors are their own worst enemy.
-Studies have shown that over time, on average, investors significantly underperform the markets because of behavioral tendencies as humans.
-Many investors buy at the wrong time: buy high and sell low as emotions of fear and greed overcome them.
+Studies have shown that over time, investors significantly underperform the markets because of behavioral tendencies as humans.
+Many investors buy at the wrong time: buy high and sell low as fear and greed overwhelm them.
 On average, day trading investors also do not make high profits or returns because a strategy they try does not work sooner or later, and therefore, they give up most of their gains.

 This strategy reminds me of the telephone game: where you sit in a circle (or stand in line), you whisper something in your neighbor's ear, and then they must pass this on to the next person until it reaches the end of the circle (line).
-By the time the phrase or word gets to the final person is like being the last one invited to the party.
+When the phrase or word gets to the final person, it is like being the last one invited to the party.
 The telephone game is an example of what may happen with a momentum trade.

 Once the strategy has gotten enough momentum (viewership/attention), the content creator may begin to sell out of their position.
-By doing this, you are now left alone, and you are left "holding the bag," and the position may turn negative after this.
-This strategy is synonymous with what we call in the industry a "pump & dump" scheme.
-This scheme creates hype for a stock because it has perhaps poorly performed for them in the past.
-Now they are trying to get out of this position.
+By doing this, you are left alone and "holding the bag," and the position may turn negative after this.
+This strategy is synonymous with what we call a "pump & dump" scheme in the industry.
+This scheme creates hype for a stock because it has perhaps performed poorly for them.
+Now, they are trying to get out of this position.
 Another reason is that many investors may easily manipulate the stock because of low trading volumes.
 Any sudden moves because previously the trading volume was low can create a significant rise.
 This positive momentum is boosted by posting their success because of their massive reach, and then once the strategy has performed for them to get a positive gain, they sell out, and you are again left "holding the bag."

-I have had some potential client discussions in regards to situations like this.
-They viewed something from their social media; they tried to mimic it and lost money because they ended on the wrong side.
+I have had some potential client discussions in regard to situations like this.
+They viewed something from their social media; they tried to mimic it and lost money because they ended up on the wrong side.
 They got "burned" or "blown up their account."
 Most responded, "I am young.
 I can still make it back.
 I don't need the money anytime soon."
-Or another response is, "but I only lost 75%.
+Another response is, "But I only lost 75%.
 I can regain this loss.
-All I need is my account to go back up by 75%."
+All I need is my account to back up by 75%."

-My response to them, "Well, that's great that you're young, but now have you considered the fact that you have to save much more aggressively to make up this loss.
+I responded to them, "Well, that's great that you're young, but now have you considered that you have to save much more aggressively to make up this loss.
 Also, losses and returns are not symmetrical."
-Every time you lose big because of a bad investment, you need to regain it at a higher percentage.
+Every time you lose big because of a bad investment, you must regain it at a higher percentage.

 Consider this example of losing 75% of your portfolio value (or investment).
-Your portfolio (or investment) needs to go up by 300% to get back your original value!
+Your portfolio (or investment) needs to increase by 300% to regain your original value!

 Investment returns are not symmetrical!